 The receptors are connected to horizontal and bipolar cells which in turn are connected to amacrine cells.
 One overall function of this circuitry is to provide gain control for intensity signals, with high-pass spatial and temporal filtering, so that the retinal output signals light levels relative to an average level, rather than signalling absolute level.
 The function of the retina may best be seen by a close examination of how its output cells transform image information.
 These cells are called ganglion cells and they send their axons out of the eye through the optic disk ("blind spot") to the lateral geniculate nucleus (LGN).
 The LGN has been crudely (and perhaps erroneously) likened to a relay station en route to cortex.
 Several types of ganglion cells, each with distinctive anatomy and function have been identified in cat and monkey (Enroth-Cugell and Robson, 1966; see Shapley and Perry, 1986 for a comparison with monkey ganglion cells).
 In cat, the two principle types are the X, Y cells.
+(There is parallel terminology, P and M cells, in the monkey literature, for parvocellular and magnocellular.).
 They code contrast into trains of action potentials (spikes) whose temporal frequency grows with contrast.
 In addition, these cells act as approximately circularly symmetric spatial-temporal band-pass filters, with small departures from linearity.
 What this means should become clear after we explain the idea of a receptive field.